onriv/lean4ij/DEVELOP.md

 # InfoView

 There is two infoview implementations currently:
+- the external infoview
+- the swing infoview

+## The external infoview
-- the external infoview is adapting [lean4-infoview](https://github.com/leanprover/vscode-lean4/tree/master/lean4-infoview).
-The frontend source code is in the folder Fbrowser-infoview`.
+the external infoview is adapting [lean4-infoview](https://github.com/leanprover/vscode-lean4/tree/master/lean4-infoview).
+The frontend source code is in the folder `browser-infoview`.
 The api is bridged to editor via a websocket connection.
 Check `Route.kt` file for this.
 The external infoview can be opened in a web browser and using [JCEF](https://plugins.jetbrains.com/docs/intellij/jcef.html) embedding into the editor.
+Currently, the code is still very badly organized for requiring further development.

+## The swing infoview
-- the swing infoview is a raw infoview implemented using intellij platform's swing component.
+the swing infoview is a raw infoview implemented using intellij platform's swing component.
+Currently, the code is still very badly organized for requiring further development.
+The entrance point for rendering is at `LeanFile.updateCaret`

 ## Developing in Intellij Idea
 (TODO this seems not work)Proxy issue (this should only happen in some specific region)